 This location is now under the control of the National Park Service.
 It has been declared a National Memorial, and it already hosts thousands of solemn visitors each year.

 The Flight 93 National Memorial has a place on the nation's honor roll of iconic places with Gettysburg and Pearl Harbor.
 Here you will discover a story of courage, action, and honor.
 Plan a visit to the new Flight 93 National Memorial which honors the forty passengers and crew of Flight 93 who perished when their hijacked plane crashed into a field in rural Somerset County.
-National Park Service Rangers and volunteer Ambassadors staff the site year-round which is open daily 9:00 am - 7:00 pm.
+National Park Service Rangers and volunteer Ambassadors staff the site.

 July 2012 marked the 10th anniversary of the successful Quecreek Mine Rescue.
 See the new Visitors Center that holds the real rescue capsule that carried nine trapped miners to safety after a 72-hour underground ordeal.
 Hear the compelling story of the rescue that has been proclaimed "nothing short of a miracle," by former Pennsylvania Governor Mark Schweiker.